Back to The Mycelial Grimoire

 How old is herbal medicine?

 At least 60,000 years.
-A Neanderthal burial at Shanidar Cave in Iraq contained pollen from eight medicinal plants still used today.
-Written records begin around 2600 BCE with Sumerian clay tablets listing 250 plant medicines.
+A Neanderthal burial at Shanidar Cave in Iraq contained pollen from eight medicinal plants still used today — though whether that pollen was placed deliberately is contested.
+Written records begin around 2600 BCE with Sumerian clay tablets listing roughly 250 plant medicines.
 Every human culture independently developed an herbal pharmacopoeia — the practice is older than agriculture.

 What is the Ebers Papyrus?